Kolah Ghermezi: Personality

 Kolah Ghermezi is portrayed as a very honest and naive individual whose honesty is sometimes misinterpreted and gets him into trouble.

 Apart from the changes that have been made in the puppet to this figure and its appearance over time, changes have also been made to the character of the Cricket.
 In addition to also having a speech impediment, he came forward and fastened himself to the sitter's head and stared at his eyes.
 In the same way, when he spoke his mouth unwittingly moved as the presenter who forced him to keep away from the axe.
 Over time, his personality grew up, his speech impediment gradually goes away and even his hangouts decrease.

-The original puppeteer Donya Fannizadeh died on 8 January 2016 and passed away three months after the death of a cancer patient.
+The original puppeteer Donya Fannizadeh died on 8 January 2016 and died three months after the death of a cancer patient.
 He believed that the character in the 1390s was still the same as the 1370s, and only a more modern man.
 However, he believes he has made a huge difference over the past 20 years of his life.
 According to him, this character has grown up but has not lost his good qualities, only loing a series of behaviors that were specific to his childhood.
 For example, he now understands and can speak normal language, no longer needing his translator.
 He believed that he had learned in these years to speak well and control some of his behaviors.

 He who still loves this character, like the first day of the romance, believes that despite the stability of the character of the helmet, however, due to the time and changing circumstances, given the fact that the sex of the copyrighted dialogues has been updated, he is also in the form of his eyesight to him This change is due to the fact that, in his opinion, many of those years are unknown to the child for today, and therefore, they are no longer in the form of a hijacker (the technical world of the dolls of the kolah Ghermezi of the eighth day of the 2016 died out of cancer due to Lost).